HugoRCD/vuejs-boilerplate-graphql/README.md

 # Introduction
 Here is a completely working VueJS Template !
 This app is a single-page application built with VueJS and includes features such as OAuth authentication with Google, translation with I18n, and a dark and light theme and many more...
 Everything is connect and ready to use to a working api in NestJS check here !!!
-[NestJS Template](https://github.com/HugoRCD/nestjs-boilerplate-graphql)
+[NestJS GraphQL Template](https://github.com/HugoRCD/nestjs-boilerplate-graphql)

 ## Features
 - Translation with I18n